bazbt3/rssupdatemasto/README.md

 To periodically run the script I created a 'cron job' by making a 'crontab' file on my always-on Mac.
 It should run every 3 hours starting at midnight.
 To create it I had to use the vi editor which was an experience in itself.
 Anyway, here it is:
 `0 0,3,6,9,12,15,18,21 * * * cd ~/coding/rssupdatemasto/rssupdatemasto; python3 rssupdatemasto.py`

-No, it's not pretty, and at the time of writing honestly I don't know if it will work.
+At the time of writing honestly I don't know if it will work.

+Narrator: it did not work.
+On  Mac one has to add cron to the list of 'Full disk access apps'.
+I'll check it again in a bit.

 ---